libor-m/ngs-course/reference.rst

   Character ``*`` in previous example replaces any number of any characters and it indicates to ``ls`` command to list any file ending with ".fasta".

-  However, if we look for fastq instead, we got no result:
+  However, if we look for fastq instead, we get no result:

   .. code-block:: bash